renpy/renpy/sphinx/source/preferences.rst

     :var:`config.mouse` value.
 If False, it will not.
 The equivalent of the "system cursor" preference.

-.. var:: preferences.audio_when_minimized = False
+.. var:: preferences.audio_when_minimized = True

-    If True, audio channels are not stopped from playing when the window is minimized.
-If False audio channels will be stopped when the window is minimized.
+    If False, audio channels are stopped when the window is minimized, and resumed when the window is restored.
+If True, window state will have no effect on audio.
     The equivalent of the "audio when minimized" preference.

 Mixer Functions